-• The family has notified the school that they are leaving the area, but no Common Transfer Form (student file) has been requested by another school.
+• The family has notified the school that they are leaving the area, but no Common Transfer Form (pupil file) has been requested by another school.

-18. Support for students with medical conditions or special educational needs and disabilities We are committed to supporting students and families of students with medical condition or special educational needs or disabilities to maximise their attendance.
+18. Support for pupils with medical conditions or special educational needs and disabilities

+We are committed to supporting pupils and families of pupils with a medical condition or special educational needs or disabilities to maximise their attendance.

-Pastoral support staff and the SEND team will work with families and students to identify and address any barrier to attendance.
-Where required, we will put in place additional support and adjustments, such as an individual healthcare plan and if applicable, ensuring the provision outlined in the student's EHCP is accessed.
+Pastoral support staff and the SEND team will work with families and pupils to identify and reduce any barriers to attendance.
+Where required, we will put in place additional support and adjustments, such as an individual healthcare plan and if applicable, ensuring the provision outlined in the pupil's EHCP is accessed.